kurort/cli/README.md

 ## Introduction

 **Kurort** is an application for easy management of your personal web server.
-Kurort tries to simplify the work with the processes necessary for most web projects, such as:
+Kurort tries to simplify the work with the processes necessary for most PHP applications, such as:

 * Create Nginx virtual host
 * Adding new MySQL databases